Crisis Services

 In Colorado, you can also visit a walk-in center for immediate, in-person help in a crisis.
 Denver’s walk-in center (operated by WellPower) is at 4353 E. Colfax Ave.
 Find the location closest to you here.

-The Walk-In Crisis Center is open 24/7/365 and provides in person, confidential crisis support, therapeutic intervention, information and referrals right when you need it the most.
-Our services are voluntary and available to individuals of all ages, regardless of insurance coverage or ability to pay.
+The Walk-In Crisis Center is open 24/7/365 and provides in-person mental health crisis care, information and referrals right when you need it the most.
+Our services are voluntary and available to people of all ages, no matter your insurance coverage or ability to pay.

 STAR provides person-centric mobile crisis response to community members who are experiencing problems related to mental health, depression, poverty, homelessness, and/or substance use issues.